Tim Walz: Personal life

 Walz and Gwen Whipple met while working as teachers in Nebraska.
 Their first date was at a movie theater and a Hardee's.
 They married on June 4, 1994.
 Tim, who was raised Catholic, became a Lutheran after marrying Gwen.
 He has called himself a "Minnesota Lutheran" and identified Pilgrim Lutheran Church in St. Paul, Minnesota, a congregation in the Evangelical Lutheran Church in America, as his family's parish.

 Walz's younger brother, Craig, was a high school science teacher in St. Charles, Minnesota.
 Walz's older brother, Jeff, was a former assistant principal at a middle school in Citrus County, Florida.
 Walz's older sister, Sandy Dietrich, is a former teacher from Alliance.

-Walz was arrested in 1995 on a driving under the influence charge in Dawes County, Nebraska.
-He pleaded guilty to a reduced charge of reckless driving, and his driver's license was suspended for 90 days.
-He stopped drinking alcohol after the incident.
+In 1995, Walz was arrested for driving 96 miles per hour in a 55 miles per hour zone in Chadron, Nebraska.
+According to arrest records, he failed a field sobriety test administered by a trooper who smelled alcohol under his breath.
+Walz's blood alcohol level tested above the legal limit.
+In 1996, Walz pleaded guilty to a reduced charge for reckless driving, was fined $200, and had his license suspended for 30 days.
+After the incident, Walz resigned from his coaching position but kept his job as a teacher.

 The Walzes underwent fertility treatment at Mayo Clinic for seven years before their children were born.
 Their daughter, Hope, was born in 2001 and their son, Gus, in 2006.
 Walz and his wife named Hope after their emotion about the pregnancy.

+Walz learned some Mandarin while teaching in China.

 Hope graduated from Mankato West High School in 2018 and Montana State University in 2023.
 She works as a ski instructor at Big Sky Resort and at a homeless shelter in Bozeman, Montana.
 Hope has appeared in social media campaign ads for Walz.
 Historian Kate Andersen Brower considers this role unique for a vice-presidential campaign.